Jgarfield23/READme-generator-byNode/utils/README.md

 ## Installation

-node npm
+by using npm

 ## Usage

-use npm install
+opening the terminal

 ## License